 Ms. Milner is a Managing Director, Co-Portfolio Manager and Head of Research in the Ares Credit Group, where she focuses on U.S. credit.
 She additionally serves as a member of the Ares Credit Group’s Global Liquid Credit Investment Committee.
 Prior to joining Ares in 2004, Ms. Milner was an Associate in the Financial Restructuring Group at Houlihan Lokey Howard & Zukin, where she focused on providing advisory services in connection with restructurings, distressed mergers and acquisitions and private placements.
 Ms. Milner holds a B.B.A., with distinction, from Emory University’s Goizueta Business School in Finance and Accounting.

-Prior to joining Bloomberg, Mr. Sassower was a managing director at Altree Financial, where he oversaw institutional emerging market credit and equity fund management as a member of the investment committee.
-Mr. Sassower has nearly two decades of investment experience having held various buy- and sell-side positions at Citigroup, Lehman Brothers and Goldman Sachs.
+Prior to joining Bloomberg, Damian was a managing director at Altree Financial, where he oversaw institutional emerging market credit and equity funds as a member of the investment committee.
+He has almost two decades of investment experience, with buy and sell-side positions at Citigroup, Lehman Brothers and Goldman Sachs.

-Mr. Sassower earned his MBA in finance from The Leonard N. Stern School of Business at New York University and BA in economics from Vanderbilt University.
+Damian earned his MBA in finance from the Leonard N. Stern School of Business at New York University and bachelor’s in economics from Vanderbilt University.